skylerwlewis/LitterRobot3WebApp/README.md

-# Litter Robot 3 Spring Boot App
+# Litter Robot 3 Web App

 Whisker has applications for mobile phones, but does not currently offer a browser-based portal for customers.
 This Spring Boot app aims to be that portal.
 Run this on a trusted local network to check your cat's litterbox activity from a browser.